17 Things Women Over 50 Never Do in Relationships

 Solitude has become a comfortable companion rather than a threat.

-Many women over 50 have discovered that being alone offers freedom, peace, and opportunities for personal growth.
 They’ve learned to enjoy their own company through various life stages – perhaps after divorce, widowhood, or periods between relationships.

-This self-containment gives them tremendous power in relationship decisions.
-They choose partners because they want them, not because they need someone to complete them or because they fear loneliness.
-This healthy independence actually creates stronger relationships, as they come from choice rather than necessity.
+They choose partners because they want them, not because they need someone to complete them or fear loneliness.

 13. Pretend to Be Someone They’re Not